 Kayaking is popular with surfing off Freshwater East and Manorbier beaches with windsurfing across the whole bay.
+Stand up paddle boarding is becoming increasingly popular.
 Sea angling also takes place off these beaches and in Swanlake Bay, both from the shore and boats.
 Dive boats go out from Freshwater East.
 Motor and sail cruising continues across the bay with good anchorages.